katungi/React-cli-section/readme.md

 ## Simple Project

-Let's go ahead and work on a more complex project so you can understand the elements and the project structure of React ink.
+Let's go ahead and work on a more complex project.

+ The project will help you understand the elements and the project structure of React ink.

 We will work in the `ui.js` file.
-The entry file for the application, however, is `cli.js.`
+The entry file for the application is `cli.js.`

 the code should look something like this: